someweisguy/esp_dmx/README.md

 Most PIDs can be either GET or SET if the responding device supports the requested PID.
 Some PIDs may support GET but do not support SET, and vice versa.
 Some PIDs may support both GET and SET.
 Three PIDs cannot be GET nor SET.
 These three PIDs are used for the RDM discovery algorithm.
 They are `DISC_UNIQUE_BRANCH`, `DISC_MUTE`, and `DISC_UN_MUTE`.
 This library provides constants for each PID.
 Each PID in this library is prefixed with `RDM_PID_`.
 Therefore, `DISC_UNIQUE_BRANCH` would become `RDM_PID_DISC_UNIQUE_BRANCH`.
 This document will refer to PIDs by their prefixed names for consistency of documentation.

 RDM specifies that every device (but not its sub-devices necessarily) must support a specific set of PIDs to ensure proper communication between devices.
-The list of the required PIDs can be found in the [Currently Supported RDM PIDs](#currently-supported-rdm-pids) section.
+The list of the required PIDs can be found in the [appendix](#parameter-ids).

 GET requests may not be sent to all sub-devices of a root devices.
 It is therefore not permitted to send a GET request to `RDM_SUB_DEVICE_ALL`.